deepanshu414/SearchMaster/README.md

-# File Search Script
+# FileSearcher

 ## Overview

-This Python script searches for files with a specified name across all available drives on a system.
-It utilizes the `psutil` library to get drive information and the `os` library to traverse directories.
-The script outputs the full paths of matching files and provides a count of the total number of files found.
+FileSearcher is a Python library that helps you search for files with a specified name across all available drives on your system.
+It efficiently locates files, providing their paths and the total number of matches found.

 ## Features

-- Searches all drives for files matching a given name.
+- **Search Across All Drives:** Finds files with the specified name on all available drives.
-- Prints the full path of each found file.
+- **Detailed Output:** Prints the full path of each matching file.
-- Displays the total number of matching files found.
+- **Count of Matches:** Displays the total number of files found.

 ## Requirements